 - Some capitalized terms have special meanings in this contract.
 Please see section 12, Definitions. - In this document, Providence Health Plan is referred to as "we," "us" or "our."
 Members enrolled under this Contract are referred to as "you" or "your." - In this document, your Individual & Family Plan is referred to as "Individual & Family Plan" or "Plan." - If after examining this Contract you are not satisfied with it for any reason, you may cancel this policy within 10 days of receipt.
-Your decision to cancel this policy must be provided to us in writing within the 10-day period, and we will provide a full refund of your Premium and consider the policy void and never effective. - > Coverage under this Individual & Family Plan is provided through: - Our Providence Connect Network of Medical Homes and In-Network Providers. - Covered Services must be obtained from In-Network Providers, with the following exceptions: - Emergency Services and Urgent Care Services, as specified in sections 4.5; and - Covered Services delivered by an Out-of-Network Provider when those Services have been approved in advance through the Prior Authorization procedures specified in section 3.6. - All Members are encouraged to choose a Medical Home Primary Care Provider who will provide preventive and primary care Services and coordinate other care in a convenient and cost-effective manner. - A printable directory of Medical Homes in our Service Area is available at: ProvidenceHealthPlan.com/findaprovider.
-Members without Internet access or who would like a hard copy of our Provider Directory, may contact Customer Service for assistance. - For Services outside of the Medical Home to be covered a referral is needed.
-You must obtain a referral from your Medical Home before you receive the Services. - Certain Covered Services require an approved Prior Authorization, as stated in section 3.6. - Coverage under this Individual & Family Plan is available 24 hours a day, seven days a week and during periods of domestic or foreign travel. - Enrolled Policyholders, enrolled Spouses, and Child-only Members must reside in our Service Area, as shown in section 13. - The Contract for this Individual & Family Plan includes this document, the Benefit Summary, any endorsements or amendments that accompany those documents, and those policies maintained by Providence Health Plan which clarify any of these documents.
+Your decision to cancel this policy must be provided to us in writing within the 10-day period, and we will provide a full refund of your Premium and consider the policy void and never effective. - Coverage under this Individual & Family Plan is provided through: - Our Providence Connect Network of Medical Homes and In-Network Providers; and - For pediatric dental benefit, the Delta Dental PPO Network. - Covered Services must be obtained from In-Network Providers, with the following exceptions: - Emergency Services and Urgent Care Services, as specified in sections 4.5; and - Covered Services delivered by an Out-of-Network Provider when those Services have been approved in advance through the Prior Authorization procedures specified in section 3.6. - Members must choose a Medical Home as soon as possible.
+If you do not select a Medical Home within 30 days of your coverage beginning, you will be assigned one in your area. - All Members are encouraged to choose a Medical Home Primary Care Provider who will provide preventive and primary care Services and coordinate other care in a convenient and cost-effective manner.
+If you choose to see a Primary Care Provider that is outside your Medical Home, Services will not be covered. - A printable directory of Medical Homes in our Service Area is available at: ProvidenceHealthPlan.com/FindAProvider.
+Members without Internet access or who would like a hard copy of our Provider Directory, may contact Customer Service for assistance. - Certain Covered Services require an approved Prior Authorization, as stated in section 3.6. - Coverage under this Individual & Family Plan is available 24 hours a day, seven days a week and during periods of domestic or foreign travel. - Enrolled Policyholders, enrolled Spouses, and Child-only Members must reside in our Service Area, as shown in section 13. - The Contract for this Individual & Family Plan includes this document, the Benefit Summary, any endorsements or amendments that accompany those documents, and those policies maintained by Providence Health Plan which clarify any of these documents.
 In the event of any conflict between these documents, they are to be interpreted in the following order of priority: (1) endorsements and amendments, (2) Contract, (3) Benefit Summary, and (4) applicable Providence Health Plan policies.